Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Appendix: Proof of quasi-invariance by residue calculus

-(b) Inserting the explicit forms of $\Psi^+(q,\ii\theta)$ and $\WH\mu_\lambda(\theta)$ (given in ~\eqref{eq:Psipm} and \eqref{eq:mulme}) into \eqref{eq:resid} we find
+(b) Inserting the explicit forms of $\Psi^+(q,\ii\theta)$ and $\WH\mu_\lambda(\theta)$ [given in \eqref {eq:Psipm} and~\eqref{eq:mulme}] into \eqref{eq:resid}, we find

-It is a matter of algebra to verify that $R(\theta)$ admits a partial-fraction decomposition of the form \eqref{eq:R} for some coefficients $A^+(\bar\phi(-\lambda))$ and $A^+(\rho_j^+(-\lambda))$, $j=0, \ldots, m^+$.
-Furthermore, by deploying the identity on the lhs of~\eqref{eq:PPP}, it is easy to show that these coefficients are equal to the expression given in \eqref{eq:Res}, so that \eqref{eq:R} is established.
+It is a matter of algebra to verify that $R(\theta)$ admits a partial-fraction decomposition of the form \eqref{eq:R} for some coefficients $A^+(\bar\phi(-\lambda))$ and $A^+(\rho _j^+(-\lambda))$, $j=0,\ldots, m^+$.
+Furthermore, by deploying the identity on the left-hand side of \eqref{eq:PPP}, it is easy to show that these coefficients are equal to the expression given in \eqref{eq:Res}, so that \eqref{eq:R} is established.

-Combining ~\eqref{eq:IoT} and \eqref{eq:resid} shows that for all $T$ sufficiently large we have
+Combining \eqref{eq:IoT} and \eqref{eq:resid} shows that for all $T$ sufficiently large, we have